41012/pfms-support/FAQ.md

 ## RVIZ only shows gray screen instead of robot

 If your RVIZ is not showing anything, it is blank as per image below.
 The fix is to add the command into your `~/.bashrc`.
+If your using WSL we have already specified adding this (remember the issue with xeyes and the linux kernel included on WSL).

 ```bash
 export LIBGL_ALWAYS_SOFTWARE=true